 Cornstarch: This is the thickening agent.

 Bottles of Lao Gan Ma sold in the USA are labeled Spicy chili crisp.
 Its a type of chili oil made in the Guizhou province of China.
-The first time I opened a bottle and saw this oily burnt looking stuff I was not sure what to think.
-Then I mixed it up and spooned some out and saw peanuts, pepper seeds, and other stuff.
-Let's just say it was not what I was expecting.
-But after tasting it on some dumplings I was hooked.
-The spicy, salty, and oily combination really works with well with bland foods.
+The first time I opened a bottle and saw this oily burnt looking stuff, I was unsure what to think.
+Then I mixed it up, spooned some out, and saw peanuts, pepper seeds, and other stuff.
+Let's say it was not what I was expecting.
+But after tasting it on some dumplings, I was hooked.
+The spicy, salty, and oily combination really works well with bland foods.

 For the tofu: I use extra firm then place it in the freezer overnight.
 Then let it thaw in the refrigerator.
 This helps to give the tofu a nicer chew.

 Cut cauliflower and beans into bite-sized pieces.
-The market was sold out snow peas so I used sugar snap peas.
-Whichever you use to cut off the pointy ends.
-If using sugar snap peas cut them into bite-sized pieces.
+The market was sold out of snow peas, so I used sugar snap peas.
+Whichever you use to cut off the pointy ends, cut them into bite-sized pieces if using sugar snap peas.